dqikfox/open-webui/.amazonq/rules/memory-bank/structure.md

-# Open WebUI - Project Structure
+# OASIS - Project Structure

 ## Architecture Overview
-Open WebUI follows a full-stack architecture with a Python FastAPI backend and a Svelte/SvelteKit frontend.
+OASIS follows a full-stack architecture with a Python FastAPI backend and a Svelte/SvelteKit frontend.
 The project is designed as a monorepo containing both frontend and backend code with clear separation of concerns.

 ## Directory Structure

 ### Root Level
 ```
-open-webui/
+oasis/
 ├── backend/           # Python FastAPI backend application
 ├── src/              # Svelte frontend application
 ├── static/           # Static assets (images, fonts, themes)